VitexSoftware/netbeans-php-tools/README.md

     xdebug.file_link_format = "netbeans://%f?line=%l"
     xdebug.profiler_enable = 0

+   This may be ok for fresh system.
+In other cases Please review and control this changes for your current setup.
-   Please review & control this changes.
-If you are using nginx,apache or lighttpd package restart your webserver automatically.
+   If installed Nginx,apache or lighttpd package we restart your webserver automatically.
 In other cases please restart your webserver by hand.

-3) in firefox open about:config and if not exists create new boolean key network.protocol-handler.expose.netbeans with false value.
+3) in firefox open [about:config] and if not exists create new boolean key network.protocol-handler.expose.netbeans with false value.
    Then if you first time click on netbeans:// link in xdebug error message browser ask you for program for opening this type of adresses.
 Please choose